 - Read the recent Seattle Times article on the situation in Hood Canal.

-Be hopeful.
 Help empower change.